Methods in Tropical Marine Biology

 The UK Natural Environment Research Council recently listed the most wanted Postgraduate and Professional Skills Needs in the Environment Sector.
 Multi-disciplinarity, Data Management, Numeracy, and Translating Research into Practice were among the top most wanted and cross-disciplinary skills identified.
 This module aims to widen the skill base in practical research by introducing a range of methodologies to aid in the investigation of tropical marine processes.

-The seminars (2 hours each) and practicals (6 hours each) address the most wanted skills and support the material delivered in theory modules by focusing on the components biogeochemistry, physiology, data analysis and visualisation, and biotechnology.
+The seminars (6hours each) and practicals (7 hours each) address the most wanted skills and support the material delivered in theory modules by focusing on the components biogeochemistry and physiology..
 Students will acquire many of the fundamental and some specialised practical skills to effectively operate as professional tropical marine biologists.

 Employability and Transferable Skills